CelliesProjects/aquacontrol32/README.md

 - XPT2046 touchscreen support.

-- SPIFFS or SPI SD card storage support.
+- SPIFFS storage support.

-- Temperature logging on SPIFFS or SPI SD card.
+- Temperature logging on SPIFFS.

 - All device settings are saved in NVS.